Ollama Integration

 Method Description

-=OLLAMA(...ARGUMENTS) This function is used to create dynamic prompts by combining different values or text fragments.
-It allows you to interact with AI models using customized prompts.
+=OLLAMA(...ARGUMENTS) Creates dynamic prompts by combining different values or text fragments, allowing interaction with AI models using customized prompts.

 Installation